Remembering the 1995 Srebrenica massacre of Bosniaks | DW | 11.07.2020

-Young people in Bosnia-Herzegovina are working to keep the massacre in the global consciousness.
+Young people in Bosnia and Herzegovina are working to keep the massacre in the global consciousness.
 "You must never forget what happened," the journalist Lamia Bravo told DW.
 "If you do, they can happen again: There must never be a second Srebrenica."

 The International Criminal Tribunal for the former Yugoslavia (ICTY) spent years investigating the massacre.
 The ICTY found that Bosnian Serb forces began planning the genocide during the final stage of the three-year Bosnian War, in March 1995.